Ronjastoofast/multi-assay-activity-analysis/README.md

 # multi-assay-activity-analysis

-Dual-assay analysis of EU-OPENSCREEN data to compare biological readouts, identify misleading signals, and guide compound selection decisions.
+Analysis of EU-OPENSCREEN data to compare activity of compounds as measured by two readouts.

 ---

 ## Overview

-This project analyses two biological assay readouts (confluence and inhibition) from the EU-OPENSCREEN dataset (EOS300008):

-https://ecbd.eu/assays/EOS300008#scroll-nav__5
+The dataset is from EU-OPENSCREEN database (EOS300008).
+The antiviral activity of a set of compounds was measured by two different readouts. https://ecbd.eu/assays/EOS300008#scroll-nav__5

-The goal is not only to identify active compounds, but to determine:
+The goal is to identify active compounds and look for trends or interesting results.
-- which signals are reliable
-- which are misleading or assay-specific
-- how this affects compound selection and follow-up strategy

 ---

 ## Dataset